HoopIa/Fork/README.md

 - 📚 **Recipe Book** - Organize all your recipes in one place
 - 📊 **Version History** - Track changes to recipes over time using Git commits
 - 💾 **GitHub Storage** - All recipes are stored in a private GitHub repository
+- 🔢 **Recipe Scaling** - Scale recipes to any number of servings
+- 📏 **Unit Conversion** - Switch between metric and imperial measurements
+- 🌐 **Import from Web** - Import recipes from any webpage using AI

 ## Getting Started